entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 ::: tip What about Networking?
 Entando sets up [`Ingresses`](https://kubernetes.io/docs/concepts/services-networking/ingress/) in Kubernetes to expose HTTP routes from outside the cluster to services within the cluster.
 This is used to access Entando from a local browser.

-If you run into network issues during startup, or if you are using Windows for your local development instance, please refer to [network issues](../reference/local-tips-and-tricks.md#network-issues).
-Indications can include Entando failing to completely start for the first time or a working Entando instance failing to restart later.
+If you run into network issues during startup, or if you are using Windows for your local development instance, you'll need to [troubleshoot your network](../reference/local-tips-and-tricks.md#network-issues).
+Indications of network issues can include Entando failing to completely start or a working Entando instance failing to restart later.
 :::

-To set up external access to your cluster, you need to specify the fully qualified domain of your Ubuntu VM, e.g. YOUR-HOST-NAME in the template below.
+To set up external access to your cluster, you need to specify the fully qualified domain of your Ubuntu VM, which we refer to via the placeholder YOUR-HOST-NAME.

 - On Windows with Hyper-V, YOUR-HOST-NAME is the name of your VM followed by `.mshome.net`, e.g. `quickstart.mshome.net`.

 - On Mac, Linux, or Windows without Hyper-V, you'll use a host name based on your VM's IP address.
-You can determine the IP address with this command from within the VM.
+You can determine the IP address from within the VM with this command:
 ``` bash
 hostname -I | awk '{print $1}'
 ```